compsecmonkey/Reading-List/README.md

 # Currently On Deck

-* Working from Home: Making the New Normal Wokr for You ➖ Karen Mangia
 * The Scout Mindseth: Why Some People See Things Clearly and Others Don't ➖ Julia Galef

 # Table of Contents